skip to content

 00:49:10 - Nick Taylor

 Yeah, it's from Sindre.
-Another package from Sindre.
+Yeah.
+Sindre, another package from Sindre.

-Yeah, my problem has been whether to use Execa or zx.
-I need to make a decision.
+Yeah.
+This has been my problem is whether I use Execa or the thing you're telling me about right now.
+So I need to make a decision.
+Yeah.

+Yeah.
+That's okay.
 I appreciate the input, Fuzzy.
-I've been told something similar by the internet's collective unconsciousness as I've been building out this tool.
-If you know anything about Execa, I'm curious.
-Otherwise I might just go with zx.
-Cool.
+I have heard of this.
+I have been told something similar by the internet's collective unconsciousness as I've been building out this tool.
+So, um.
+Yeah.
+If you know anything about Execa, I'd be curious if you're familiar with it.
+Otherwise, I might just go with— Cool.

 00:49:46 - Nick Taylor